benchan911/tp/docs/UserGuide.md

 The following will show a success example of *creating a new attendance list using a single line interface*.
 Please note that the name provided must be connected.
 "John Doe" is not accepted.
-If you wish to add in name with spaces, please use the other method.
-Future releases will allow names like "John Doe" to be added.
+If you wish to add in name with blank spaces, please use the other method.

+In the future releases, we will allow names like "John Doe" to be added.

     Would you like to import an existing student list?
 If yes, input 'yes'.
 Else, input anything.